a multitude of uses

 USE OF CSA RESULTS BY THE FINANCIAL COMMUNITY

-CSA results are used to create the Dow Jones Sustainability Indices (DJSI) family of indices, the S&P ESG index family as well as indices that use scores at the criteria level like the S&P Long-Term Value Creation Index or the JPX/S&P CAPEX & Human Capital Index.
-Assets under license in these products exceed USD 10bn as of December 31, 2018.
+CSA results are used in the creation of the Dow Jones Sustainability Indices (DJSI) family of indices, the S&P ESG index family as well as indices that use scores at the criteria level like the S&P Long-Term Value Creation Index or the JPX/S&P CAPEX & Human Capital Index.
+These indices are licensed to asset managers and other institutions as the basis of index-linked investment products.

 Informing investment decisions